nebulastream/nebulastream/docs/design/20241011_source_redesign.md

 # Our Proposed Solution
 The proposed solution depends on these key design decisions:
-1. We redesign sources to make asynchronous calls inside coroutines to allow efficient data ingestion for thousands of sources on relatively few threads.
+1. We redesign sources to make asynchronous calls inside coroutines to allow efficient data ingestion for thousands of sources on relatively few threads (G1).
-2. We remove parsing from the sources to separate CPU-bound and I/O-bound workloads.
-3. We introduce a centralized `AsyncSourceExecutor` that drives the execution of all asynchronous sources on a thread pool.
+2. We introduce a centralized `AsyncSourceExecutor` that drives the execution of all asynchronous sources on a thread pool (G1).
-4. We allow synchronous sources to still exist and run on separate detached threads as a fallback.
+3. We allow synchronous/blocking sources to keep existing and run them in the current thread-per-source execution model as a fallback (G6).
-Both synchronous and asynchronous sources expose the same interface to the `QueryEngine`, so it does not need to deal with the different execution models.
+Both synchronous and asynchronous sources expose the same interface to the `QueryEngine`, so it does not deal with the different execution models.
-5. Sources receive buffers by utilizing an asynchronous interface (prevent blocking i/o threads) from a separate buffer pool (prevent deadlocks).
+4. Sources receive buffers by utilizing non-blocking calls (prevent blocking I/O threads) from a separate I/O buffer pool (prevent deadlocks) (G2).
-6. We allow the `QueryEngine` to request partially filled buffers in source implementations when its task queue is empty, canceling asynchronous operations. this prevents high tail latencies without timeouts.
+5. We allow the user to configure timeouts on a per-source basis.
+When the timeout expires, a pending asynchronous operation is cancelled to prevent high tail latencies.

+## Async I/O Library
+The primary library for implementing async I/O in C++ is [`boost::asio`](https://www.boost.org/doc/libs/1_86_0/doc/html/boost_asio.html), which is battle-tested and used in numerous applications that require efficient I/O handling.
+It provides us with everything we need to implement the goal of executing a large number of concurrent sources in an asynchronous, non-blocking way.
+The library comes with a runtime, asynchronous I/O objects like sockets, file descriptors, serial port interfaces, etc.
+Therefore, we choose `boost::asio` as the library to implement asynchronous sources and their orchestration on a thread pool.

 ## Interfaces
 The highest-level component that we need to redesign is the `SourceHandle`, which is created by the `SourceProvider`.
-General functionality of plugin registration, source descriptor validation, and construction of the source implementation does not need to change.
+General functionality of plugin registration, source descriptor validation, and construction of the source implementation does not need to change (G4).
-Currently, `SourceHandle` wraps a `SourceThread`, an object that drives the source on an internal thread.
+Currently, `SourceHandle` wraps a `SourceThread`, an object that drives a single source on an internal thread.
 The `QueryEngine` creates an `InstantiatedQueryPlan` that contains the `SourceHandle`s for that query and starts them, delegating the call to the `SourceThread`.
-We remove the `SourceThread` and replace it with an abstract base class called `SourceRunner` that is now owned by a `SourceHandle`.
+We remove the `SourceThread` and replace it with an abstract base class called `SourceRunner` that is owned by a `SourceHandle`.
 A `SourceRunner`'s primary responsibility (like the `SourceThread`'s) is to drive the source on (a set of) internal threads.
 However, we want two distinct ways to do so:

-1. The fallback of running an internal thread for each synchronous source.
+1. The fallback of running an internal thread for each synchronous/blocking source.
-2. The prefered approach of dispatching the source onto an async I/O runtime.
+2. The preferred approach of dispatching the source to an async I/O runtime.

 Therefore, we create two derived classes, namely the `SourceRunnerSync` that will run a blocking source, and the `SourceRunnerAsync`, which is responsible for running asynchronous sources.
 For this reason, the former uniquely owns a thread, whereas the latter has shared ownership of an `AsyncSourceExecutor` that all asynchronous sources use to run on.